 Garo’s NFL career spanned fifteen years, as he played for the Detroit Lions, Miami Dolphins, New Orleans Saints and Tampa Bay Buccaneers.
 From 1966 through 1981 he missed one season (1969) when he proudly volunteered to serve in the U.S. Army.

-Ended the longest game in NFL history (82 min.
-40 sec.) on Christmas Day, 1971 (37-yard field goal, Dolphins vs. Kansas City Chiefs playoff game)
+- Ended the longest game in NFL history (82 min.
+40 sec.) on Christmas Day, 1971 (37-yard field goal, Dolphins vs. Kansas City Chiefs, divisional playoffs)

 In 2013, Garo and his former 1972 “Perfect Season” undefeated Miami Dolphin teammates were honored by President Obama during a special ceremony at the White House: